History of Benevento Calcio: The double jump from Serie C to Serie A

 In the 2015-2016 season, Oreste Vigorito was no longer at the helm of the club, which was now led by Fabbrocini-Pallotta, and the Campanian side, led by coach Gaetano Auteri, went on an eighteen-game unbeaten streak, most of which came in the return leg: on the penultimate day, they beat Lecce 3-0 at home to secure their historic promotion to Serie B.

 Benevento vs. SPAL on August 27, 2016, the debut of the Samnites in Serie B.

-Before the 2016-2017 Serie B season, Vigorito returned to the helm of the club, which received a point deduction for economic pendency; in the championship, the Samnites surprisingly finished in fifth place.
+Before the 2016-2017 Serie B season, Vigorito returned to the helm of the club, which received a point deduction for financial administrative issues; in the championship, the Samnites surprisingly finished in fifth place.
 This position qualified the team for the playoffs, where the Giallorossi eliminated Spezia (preliminary round) and Perugia (semi-final): the final against Carpi, who were seeking an immediate return to the top flight, was decided in favor of the Campanians with a 1-0 aggregate score between the two matches.
 Benevento thus became the fourth club from Campania to be promoted to Serie A (after Napoli, Salernitana and Avellino) and the first in the history of Italian football to reach the top flight in the year of its debut in Serie B. The architect of this feat was coach Marco Baroni, hired by the club's management in the summer of 2016.

 2017-2018: The debut season in Serie A

 The 2017-2018 Serie A season proved to be very difficult for Benevento: from their debut on August 20 to October 22, the team suffered nine consecutive defeats, Baroni was sacked on October 23, 2017, and replaced by Roberto De Zerbi, who in November worsened the European record held by Manchester United from the 1930-1931 season: fourteen consecutive defeats from the start of the tournament.
 In December, the Campanians earned their first point in the top flight with a draw against AC Milan, thanks to a goal scored by goalkeeper Alberto Brignoli in the dying minutes of the second half, and then recorded their first win in Serie A with a narrow victory over Chievo at the Vigorito.
-The second half of the season alternated between numerous defeats and a few victories, while the first external points date back to April, with the Samnites returning to the second division following Crotone's victory over Udinese with four days to play, which at that point in the championship made the fourth-last position unattainable for the Campanians, who the day before, on April 21, 2018, had beaten AC Milan at San Siro.
+The second half of the season alternated between numerous defeats and a few victories, while the first away points date back to April, with the Samnites returning to the second division following Crotone's victory over Udinese with four days to play, which at that point in the championship made the fourth-last position unattainable for the Campanians, who the day before, on April 21, 2018, had beaten AC Milan at San Siro.